 Specifications weren’t great, however, with the unreleased Lumia 435 packing a Snapdragon 200 SoC – a good few grades below Qualcomm’s flagship 800 series – alongside 1GB of RAM and 4GB of on-board storage.

-Still, the average specs mean that such a phone would have likely retained the 435’s affordable pricing, whilst offering something of a USP (for the time) by way of its snazzy design.
+Still, the average specs mean that such a phone would have likely retained the 435’s affordable pricing, while offering something of a USP (for the time) by way of its snazzy design.

 This in turn could have given Microsoft’s Windows Phone ecosystem a fighting chance, but now it looks like the firm’s mobile ambitions are a thing of the past – unless it pivots and releases something akin to the oft-rumoured Surface Phone.